okohll/abdocs/content/docs/workflows/send-chaser.md

 > Don't worry that the view then contains multiple rows per email.
 The chaser is clever enough to only send one email, but merge in all the files from the multiple rows.

+### Customising with a logo

+When the recipient receives the chaser email, they can click on a link to fill in a form and supply the requested information.

+That form can be customised by adding a logo at the top.
+To do that, a file field named *Logo* must be added to the chaser view.

+If the same logo is to be used for all messages, the simplest way of accomplishing this is to put the Logo file field in a table with only a single record in it.
+Then add a [cross join]({{<relref "/docs/views/joins/types-of-join/#cross-join">}}) from the chaser to that table, to allow you to add the Logo field to the view.

 ### Receiving a response
 When a response is received to a chaser, as well as saving the documents / fields the chaser asked for, a comment will be logged to the first comment field in the parent table (if there is a comment field).